-Depending on the season, you can see a lot of oranges in Malaga, but unfortunately they are not edible.
+Depending on the season, but usually it’s on winter that you can see a lot of oranges in Malaga, but unfortunately they are not edible.
 Of course, everyone tries them once, because it’s hard to believe that the city hall puts so much effort into planting something totally useless, instead of planting edible oranges to provide free vitamin C for the people who live here.
 But since we are in Spain, don’t try to find logic in everything, or I would better say in anything.

 Fortunately we have some other fruits too in Malaga, which happen to be edible and easy to get.
 Here are the TOP free fruits that you can find in Malaga: